Last updated 14th May, 2025

 Keep in mind...

-Before any work begins, the electrician will need to check the earth/bonding and also the power distributors equipment where the metre is installed.
+Before any work begins, the electrician will need to check the earth/bonding and also the power distributor's equipment where the metre is installed.

 Any problems with this will mean the work being postponed until they are fixed and safe.
 Fault finding on the electrical system should also be carried out before the new unit is installed, that way the electrician will find out if any extra work may be needed.

-To help you understand how to replace a fuse box, here is a breakdown of what the job entails:
+Here's a breakdown of what the job entails:

 A fuse box and consumer unit are basically the same.
-It is just that fuse box is now seen as a more outdated version of the consumer unit.
+It is just that a fuse box is now seen as a more outdated version of the consumer unit.

 They both control the electricity that runs through your home while also monitoring the performance of electrical appliances.